-- Special condition 1 states how the activity must be undertaken; - Special condition 2 refers to best practicable option; - Special conditions 3, 5 and 7 refer to the Company's process monitoring and data submission requirements; - Special condition 4 prohibits the discharge from endangering or contaminating any freshwater aquifer; - Special condition 6 limits injection pressures to those which do not fracture the injection formation; - Special condition 8 is a lapse clause; and - Special condition 9 is a review provision.
+- Special condition 1 states how the activity must be undertaken; - Special condition 2 refers to best practicable option; - Special conditions 3, 5 and 7 refer to the Company's process monitoring and data submission requirements; - Special condition 4 prohibits the discharge from endangering or contaminating any freshwater aquifer; - Special condition 6 requires injection pressure to remain below that required to fracture the injection interval; - Special condition 8 is a lapse clause; and - Special condition 9 is a review provision.

-It is noted that the consent has not been exercised to date (as at 01 July 2013).
-Unless exercised prior, the consent will lapse on 30 June 2015.
+It is noted that the consent has not been exercised to date (as at 30 June 2014).
+Unless exercised prior or a consent variation application received by the Council, the consent will lapse on 30 June 2015.